 The Center for Domestic Peace leads a comprehensive effort to end domestic violence.
 As part of their work, they offer transitional housing to families in need.
-Their “Wish List” includes:
+Some items from the“Wish List” includes (www.centerfordomesticepeace.org):

 Contact: Marla Hedlund, Development & Community Relations Manager 526.2543 Mhedlund@c4dp.org